Harald-U/docker-101/workshop/lab3.md

     In case you're curious about the command:

     * '--name mycontainer' explicitely sets a specific name instead of using the funny ones (e.g. clever_maxwell)
-    * `ubuntu` pulls the latest Ubuntu image from Docker Hub
+    * `ubuntu` uses the latest Ubuntu image from Docker Hub, downloads if not already present
-    * In the Ubuntu container we are starting a `bash`` shell and invoking two commands (that's why we have the `&&`).
-The first portion picks a single random number and writes it to `/data.txt`.
+    * In the Ubuntu container we are starting a `bash` shell and invoking two commands (that's why we have the `&&`).
+The first portion picks a single random number (`shuf`) and writes it to `/data.txt`.
 The second command is simply watching a file to keep the container running.

 2. Validate we can see the output by exec'ing into the container.